On the Merge of k-NN Graph: Experiments

-In this section, the effectiveness as well as the efficiency of the two merge algorithms are studied on both the synthetic and real-world datasets.
-For convenience, the performance is evaluated in the scenario of merging two subsets with equal size.
-In the test for S-Merge, two sub approximate \textit{k}-NN graphs are prepared by NN-Descent in advance.
-S-Merge is called to merge the two.
-In the test for J-Merge, one sub approximate \textit{k}-NN graph is prepared by NN-Descent.
-J-Merge is called to merge the left raw set into the subgraph.
-Their performance is compared to NN-Descent when it is called to produce an approximate \textit{k}-NN graph directly for the whole set.
-For different datasets, the parameter \textit{k} varies.
+For different datasets, the parameter \textit{k} for NN-Descent, NN-Descent*, NSW and our merge algorithms varies.
 It is largely close to the data dimension.
 While \textit{k} is shared the same across different approaches on the same dataset.
 The first evaluation is conducted on six synthetic datasets and four real-world datasets.
-Top-\textit{1} and top-\textit{10} recalls for all three approaches are shown in Fig.~\ref{fig:merge_performance}.
-Correspondingly, the parameter setting for \textit{k}, the scanning rate and the wall-time for all the runs are presented in Tab.~\ref{tab:merge_time}.
+Top-\textit{1} and top-\textit{10} recalls for all five approaches are shown in Fig.~\ref{fig:merge_performance}.
+Correspondingly, the parameter setting for \textit{k}, the scanning rate, and the wall-time for all the runs are presented in Tab.~\ref{tab:merge_time}.